Table of Contents

 5. Transfer of credit

 Italian Studies students can transfer a maximum of three graduate-level courses from a previous degree program toward their total of 17 required courses for the Ph.D.
-Requests for transfer of credit are reviewed by the Graduate Chair at the beginning of the student's second year in the program, although students are encouraged to discuss his or her expectations with the Graduate Chair as soon as possible to avoid any misunderstandings.
+Requests for transfer of credit are reviewed by the Italian faculty and the Graduate Chair at the beginning of the student's second year in the program.
 Requests for transfer of credit must be accompanied by the appropriate documentation.
-Students who have completed coursework in a graduate program in Italian in the United States should ensure that the Graduate Coordinator has on file their most up-to-date transcript.
-Students who have completed graduate coursework abroad or in an academic program other than one in Italian must submit course descriptions, bibliographies, syllabi, papers, exams, and/or any other materials requested by the Graduate Chair.
+Students must submit course descriptions, bibliographies, syllabi, papers, exams, and/or any other materials requested by the Italian faculty and the Graduate Chair.

 6. Dissertation registration